StatsLearner/School/README.md

 # myfirstrepo
-my first repo to use
+my first repo to use.

+test comments.